Next

 1 School, 2 Divisions…Welcoming girls and boys starting in Fall 2027

 Co-divisional is an innovative approach to learning and student development.
-Co-divisional means Jesuit High School Sacramento is one school featuring two academic divisions, a Boys’ Division and a Girls’ Division.
+Co-divisional means Jesuit High School Sacramento is one school featuring two academic divisions, a Boys Division and a Girls Division.
 This preserves the benefits of single-sex education while offering vibrant, integrated co-curricular experiences.
-The separation into two divisions makes this educational model different from a traditional co-ed school setting, where boys and girls are integrated in all aspects of their daily school life.
+Creation of two divisions makes this educational model different from a traditional co-ed school setting, where boys and girls are integrated in all aspects of their daily school life.

 “This is a moment of transformation,” said President Chris Alling.
 “Guided by our Ignatian values and the pioneering spirit of our founders, we are shaping a future where innovation and tradition unite.”